AaronGullickson/piat_template/README.md

 1. Examine ways to graphically show the relationship.
 Show figures in your report and describe what these figures tells you in words.
 2. Estimate the bivariate measure of association between your variables and report the results in the text of the report.

-When you have completed the assignment, knit your report to PDf and upload it to the Canvas assignment page.
+When you have completed the assignment, knit your report to PDF and upload it to the Canvas assignment page.

 ## Assignment 3: Models and Full Report

 You will now complete your report.
 In order to do that you should do the following.

 1. Develop nested models that begin with your key variable and then add other variables in your dataset as controls to see how robust the result is to such controls.
 You should include at least two models (one with no controls and one with full controls), but you should also consider adding control variables in thematic blocks as this may help illuminate what variables are changing the relationship.
 You should also add a final model with an interaction term between your key independent variable and the contextual variable.
-Report your results in a regression model table using `texreg` and describe the results in words.
+Report your results in a regression model table using `knitreg` and describe the results in words.
 2. Make corrections to all previous parts of the report based on instructor feedback and in order to maintain a consistent narrative.
 3. Add a conclusion (1-2 paragraphs) that describes your ultimate findings as well as any weaknesses or concerns you have about the analysis and/or data.

-When you have completed the assignment, knit your report to PDf and upload it to the Canvas assignment page.
+When you have completed the assignment, knit your report to PDF and upload it to the Canvas assignment page.